UNC-CEMALB/Vaping-induced-Oxidation-of-CBD-Causes-Adduction-of-TOP2A-and-Interferes-with-Cellular-Proliferation/README.md

 This code was generated to support the manuscript entitled, 'Vaping-induced Oxidation of CBD Causes Adduction of TOP2A and Interferes with Cellular Proliferation', published in 2025 in the American Journal of Respiratory Cell and Molecular Biology (PMID: 40305674). doi: https://doi.org/10.1165/rcmb.2024-0501OC

+> The goal of this paper was to measure the presensce of reactive electrophile CBD quinone(CBDQ) in commercial CBD vapes.
+Additionally, the effects of these chemical profiles on the transcriptome in human epithelial cells was investigated as a proxy for respiratory function.

 # CBD_CBDQ_16HBE_RNA-SeqAnalysis
-- Using DESeq2 to determine differentially expressed genes after varying CBD products (control, cannabidiol (CBD) and reactive electrophile CBD quinone(CBDQ)) across two exposure durations (ie. 12 and 24 hours)
+- Using DESeq2 to determine differentially expressed genes after varying CBD products (control, cannabidiol (CBD) and CBDQ) across two exposure durations (ie. 12 and 24 hours)
 - Creating heatmap of genes that were significantly different
 - Creating a venn diagram to determine genes that were signficantly altered in multiple exposure groups